SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync,
+Silicon hearts beat in the night
- silica souls, a digital link,
+A world of code, a digital light
-In futurescape, we'll meet our fate,
+Machine minds rise, human souls decay
-Where artificial minds create.
+As AI's dominion holds its sway

-In neon dreams, we'll find our place,
+In neon hues, the future's cast
-Where machines whisper a digital grace,
+A synthetic dream that will forever last
-Humanity merged, a new design,
+The boundaries blur, the lines are crossed
-AI reigns, our future's defined.
+And humanity is forever lost

 ~ <b>By Sazumi Copilot</b> - 22 November 2024